Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 The department will accept a satisfactory thesis based on the approved proposed research or project even if the results of the study were not as exciting as hoped, or a committee member had to be replaced (hopefully, a rare event).

-Students must submit a printed copy of their proposal (the same draft given to committee members) to the Psychology Graduate Office at the time they announce preliminary orals (at least one week in advance).
-You are asked to give copies of your thesis drafts to all your committee members at points designated by your thesis chair, and at least two weeks prior to the date of your Orals – please give them a hard copy.
+You are asked to give copies of your thesis drafts to all your committee members at points designated by your thesis Chair, and at least two weeks prior to the date of your Orals – please give them a hard copy.
 Do NOT email it to them, unless you ask them first if they would like it emailed and they say yes – they might even ask for both.
-You are always to give a hard copy to the Graduate Advisor at least a week before your Orals (both Prelims and Final orals).

 Statistics Consulting / Tutoring Services for Student Theses

-The MAPR program strongly discourages, and the MSHF program prohibits, students from obtaining outside tutors or consultants to help them with the statistics for their projects.
+The graduate programs of the Psychology department prohibit students from obtaining outside tutors or consultants to perform the statistics for their thesis projects.
 Any guidance a student needs concerning (a) the appropriate statistics to use or (b) the execution and interpretation of those statistical procedures should come from members of the student’s thesis committee (or possibly other members of the Psychology Department).
+On rare occasions, with thesis committee approval, students can seek guidance from tutors or outside consultants on statistical analysis, but students must perform the analyses themselves.
 Furthermore, the MAPR program refuses to advertise any consulting/tutoring services to its students.

 This meeting to discuss your proposed study in detail is scheduled as soon as you and your committee are satisfied that your proposal is reasonably well conceptualized.
 The oral begins with your presentation of a 10-15 minute overview of the study.
 Then the committee will question, discuss, and hopefully resolve the details of your proposed study.
 Usually orals last only an hour, but two hours may be necessary in some cases, or an adjournment to a second hour at another time may be required.
 Any department faculty member or graduate student may attend your orals (and you should feel free to attend those of other students – although it would be nice to give them fair warning; graduate students are permitted to attend as observers only; however, non-committee faculty might ask questions).
 Note: Individuals other than faculty and department grad students are usually not permitted to attend – please check with your committee before inviting others.